muhfajar/blog/content/post/2019/10/clearing-cache-using-git-hook.md

 {{< gist muhfajar 2827adc296f5afb23c0f15b9835f881a >}}

-As you can see, that have separated config file, to make the script work, we also need to create a configuration file in the user directory.
+As you can see, we have separated the config file, to make the script work, we also need to create a configuration file in the user directory.

 ```shell
 cd ~
 touch .cloudflare_config_muhfajar.blog
 ```

-And add detail about Cloudflare configuration
+And add detail about the Cloudflare configuration

 ```text
 CF_API_KEY=some-api-key-from-cloudflare